 \section{Related Works}

-Segmenting interconnected curvilinear structures while preserving the topology of the overall system is a challenging task.
-Many approaches have been developed for extracting road networks from aerial images~\cite{mosinska2018beyond,citraro2020towards,vasu2020topoal}, identifying neurons and respective dendrites and axons~\cite{hu2019topology,funke2018large,scheffer2020connectome}, and for reconstructing vascular networks~\cite{gupta2024topology,hu2021topology}.
-We do not aim to define a new segmentation or graph creation algorithm, but to develop a new metric and augmentation technique for improving current blood vessel segmentation methods.
+The segmentation of interconnected curvilinear structures is a persistent challenge in computer vision.
+Significant research has been dedicated to extracting road networks from aerial imagery \cite{mosinska2018beyond,citraro2020towards,vasu2020topoal}, identifying neuronal dendrites and axons \cite{hu2019topology,funke2018large,scheffer2020connectome}, and reconstructing complex vascular networks \cite{gupta2024topology,hu2021topology}.
+The objective of this study is not to introduce a novel segmentation or graph-generation algorithm, but rather to propose a metric that evaluates existing methods through the lens of local difficulty.

-Regarding segmentation quality, many metrics have been developed to assess blood vessel identification performance~\cite{li2022human,moccia2018blood}.
-Besides the usual Dice and Jaccard scores, precision, recall and related pixel-wise metrics are usually reported.
-The Hausdorff or average curve/surface distance are sometimes used~\cite{schaap2009standardized,moccia2018blood}.
-Metrics that are more related to connectivity preservation, but are occasionally used, include the percentage of correctly identified branches, total vessel length, and segment fragmentation~\cite{li2022human,moccia2018blood}.
-Betti numbers, from algebraic topology, have also been used~\cite{menten2023skeletonization}.
-The recently introduced clDice metric~\cite{shit2021cldice} aims at quantifying connectivity preservation by calculating the degree that the skeleton of the ground truth mask lies inside the predicted segmentation, and vice-versa.
-The metric can be applied not only for quantifying performance but can also be directly optimized as a loss function.
+Various metrics have been developed to assess blood vessel identification performance \cite{li2022human,moccia2018blood}.
+Beyond the standard Dice and Jaccard coefficients, researchers typically report pixel-wise precision and recall.
+Geometric measures such as the Hausdorff distance and average curve/surface distance are also employed \cite{schaap2009standardized,moccia2018blood}.
+To specifically address connectivity, metrics such as the percentage of correctly identified branches, total vessel length, and segment fragmentation are occasionally reported \cite{li2022human,moccia2018blood}, alongside topological measures like Betti numbers \cite{menten2023skeletonization}.
+Recently, the clDice metric \cite{shit2021cldice} has been introduced to quantify connectivity preservation by assessing the overlap between the skeletons of the ground truth and the prediction.

-These metrics focus on quantifying the global accuracy of the results, usually by comparing the output of an algorithm with a given reference annotation.
-However, given the complexity of vascular structures, it is common to have blood vessels that are easy to segment while others that are much more challenging.
-For instance, on eye fundus images it is common for methods with high segmentation accuracy to underperform on thin vessels~\cite{mookiah2021review}.
-Thin vessels tend to have smaller salience from the background due to the finite resolution of the capture device.
-Similarly, blood vessels captured using fluorescence microscopy can have large changes in contrast with respect to the background (see Figure~\ref{f:examples}).
+A significant limitation of existing metrics is their focus on global accuracy, which often overlooks the varying difficulty levels inherent in vascular structures.
+For instance, in retinal fundus images, methods with high overall accuracy frequently underperform on thin vessels \cite{mookiah2021review}, which often exhibit low salience due to the finite resolution of the imaging device.
+Similarly, fluorescence microscopy can produce vessels with high contrast variability relative to the background (see Figure~\ref{f:examples}).